The ABC for Disadvantaged Students

 Impact

-Disadvantaged students take part in a wide range of extracurricular activities.
-Our annual Wider Participation Surveys show that students receiving PP funding are fully represented in activities such as residential trips, sports, STEM and arts activities; and cultural enrichment, such as theatre trips
+Students facing disadvantage take part in a wide range of extra-curricular activities.
+Our annual Wider Participation Surveys show that students eligible for PP funding are fully represented in activities such as residential trips, sports, STEM and arts activities; and cultural enrichment, such as theatre trips.

-As a result of the highly skilled teaching that takes place in lessons, the strong pastoral oversight, support and intervention, and the timely and evidence-led academic interventions, disadvantaged students at Beaumont School achieve very well.
-We have a strong record where disadvantaged students at Beaumont School not only outperform their disadvantaged peers nationally, but they outperform their non-disadvantaged peers nationally.
+As a result of high Attendance, positive Behaviour, and a strong sense of belonging in and contributing to our Community, Beaumont students who are eligible for Pupil Premium funding achieve very well.
+We have a strong record where students facing disadvantage not only outperform their disadvantaged peers nationally, but they also outperform their non-disadvantaged peers nationally.